• Campground Host • Construction/Maintenance • Office/Clerical • Trail/Campground Maintenance • Visitor Information • General Assistance

 Photo Courtesy of FS

-The Forest Service is seeking summer campground hosts from March through September 2018.
+The Forest Service is seeking summer campground hosts.
 For a lucky few, the perfect camping option is serving as a volunteer campground host.
 The year-round post, which can last from 3 months to 1 year, offers a free campsite in exchange for 25 hours a week of volunteer service.
 Summer is a busy time at our lakeside areas and we are seeking volunteers who want to be a part of helping us keep our facilities neat and tidy for the visiting public.

 Volunteer camp hosts greet visitors, perform general facility and groundskeeping maintenance.